ZachG1339/ZG-Quadcopter-Project/GLaDOS/README.md

 # GLaDOS

+Assembled by myself for cinematography and as a daily flyer

 Named after an all-seeing AI/robot from Valve's Portal universe, this quadcopter was designed as a first generation cinema quadcopter meant to carry a GoPro.

 This quadcopter runs the betaflight firmware for easy customization and customer support.